The Casper Museum Consortium is a non-profit corporation made up of nine museums and museum-like sites in Casper:

 Werner Wildlife Museum

 The Consortium came together in 1998 as a joint venture between the City of Casper and the Natrona County School District with the common goal of marketing the top-notch facilities we have in Casper to both in and out of town visitors.
 We have grown into a relevant and useful organization in this community.

-Our Mission: Working together to promote cultural experiences in Wyoming.
+Our Mission: Working together to promote cultural experiences through museums and similar institutions in Central Wyoming.